-This is the ultimate guide on beat making, music production and how to make songs for beginners.
+This is the ultimate guide on how to make beats for beginners.

-In this guide, we’re going to go through everything you need to know to get started – from music theory to beat making software and hardware and even different strategies to making pro beats.
+We’re going to go through everything you need to know about how to make a beat – from music theory basics to beat making software and hardware and even different strategies to use.

-After that we’ll talk a bit about how to turn your beats into full songs with vocals, effects and getting that “industry” sound you hear on Spotify and YouTube from your favorite artists.
+After that we’ll talk a little about how to turn your beats into full songs with vocals, effects and getting that “industry” sound you hear on Spotify and YouTube from your favorite artists.

 Don’t want to create your own beats but focus on how to make your music as a vocalist/rapper?
 You can always buy rap beats from us to record vocals on.

-But if you do want to learn how to make beats, just remember one thing…
+But if you do want to learn how to make instrumentals, just remember one thing…

 Your Beats Are Going To Suck At First.